BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 * messaging.system: what broker did we obtain the message from?
 * server.address: what is the address of that broker

 The span is not created when read into any cache but only when made available to the consumer i.e. within the Performer itself.

-### Third-Party Infrastructure Calls Dependencies Spans
+### Brighter Usage of External Storage

+#### Outbox and Inbox

+From within Brighter we call out to external databases for our Outbox and Inbox.
 Where we access a database i.e. Inbox and Outbox, we should instrument as a span, with low-cardinality (i.e. name of Outbox or Inbox operation) as per the [Otel specification](https://opentelemetry.io/docs/specs/semconv/database/database-spans/).

+#### Object Storage

 Where our Claim Check accesses the S3 bucket we should record an event as per the [OTel documentation for S3](https://opentelemetry.io/docs/specs/semconv/object-stores/s3/)

+### Cloud Events Semantic Conventions

+Cloud Events also defines semantic conventions for [attributes and spans](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/cloudevents/cloudevents-spans.md).

+We will use traceparent and tracestate as message headers as defined in the (Cloud Events Distributed Tracing Extension)[https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md].

+Cloud Events has a differnt scheme for naming the span:

+* Create a message => span name: "Cloud Events Create <event type>" span kind: producer
+* Receive a message => span name: "Cloud Events Process <event type>" span kind: consumer

+In our case we will use the messaging semantic conventions as they are richer than those proposed by Cloud Events.
+(The Cloud Events standard is also irrelevant in a span name).

+Cloud Events supports attributes for the span.
+This gives us multiple attributes for describing some properties of a message.
+The id of a message is given by both *messaging.message_id* and *cloudevents.event_id*.
+As a generic framework, we opt to support both messaging and cloud events conventions for attribute names and provide options to allow users to include either (including supporting both conventions).

 ## Consequences